ridiculous/rspec-scaffold/README.md

 Works best if used from within a Rails app root and if the project has the spec/ directory (it should!).

 ## Usage
 The gem provides a command line utility `rspec-scaffold` for working with existing files, and simple-to-use module methods for programmatic use.
+The idea is to point to existing ruby code files and `rspec-scaffold` will ensure corresponding spec files in `/spec` directory.

 ### The CLI
 Only operates on paths.